seedybee/ha-chore-helper/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

+Forked from VolantisDev/ha-chore-helper to include a person selector for specific chores.
 This component allows you to set up and manage all of your recurring household chores in a flexible way using Home Assistant helpers.